Victor-Savu/cpp-str-fmt/README.md

 This library aims to offer a simple C++ interface for string formatting by making use of modern (c++14) language features.

-Here is a short example:
+Here is a short example of what the syntax looks like:
 ```cpp
   constexpr auto f = "Hello, %!\n"_fmt;
   std::cout << f("world");